shi510/gid/README.md

 # google-image-downloader

+## What's Different from existing github implementations?
+The objective of this code is to download `original images`.
+It finds all original sources by clicking all image elements.
+So, it takes long time to download all `original images`.

 ## Prerequisites
 Python version 3 is used and it tested on Windows10, Mac OS.
 Chrome browser is required.